Kassia: Hymn of Kassia

 The most famous of her compositions is the eponymous Hymn of Kassia (also known as the Troparion of Kassiani), which is chanted each year for Great and Holy Wednesday as a doxastichon occurring at the end of the aposticha of orthros and the lamp-lighting psalms of the Presanctified Liturgy.

 Tradition says that in his later years the Emperor Theophilus, still in love with her, wished to see her one more time before he died, so he rode to the monastery where she resided.
 Kassia was alone in her cell, writing her Hymn when she realized that the commotion she heard was because the imperial retinue had arrived.
 She was still in love with him but was now devoted to God and hid away because she did not want to let her old passion overcome her monastic vow.
 She left the unfinished hymn on the table.
 Theophilus found her cell and entered it alone.
 He looked for her but she was not there; she was hiding in a closet, watching him.
 Theophilus, overcome with sadness, cried and regretted that moment of pride when he rejected such a beautiful and intellectual woman; then he noticed the papers on the table and read them.
 When he had finished reading, he sat and added one line to the hymn; then he left.
 The line attributed to the Emperor is the line "those feet whose sound Eve heard at dusk in Paradise and hid herself for fear."
 Legend says that as he was leaving he noticed Kassia in the closet but did not speak to her, out of respect for her wished privacy.
 Kassia emerged when the emperor was gone, read what he had written and finished the hymn.

-The music for the hymn is slow, sorrowful and plaintive, lasting about ten to twenty minutes, depending on tempo and style of execution.
-It requires a very wide vocal range, and is considered one of the most demanding pieces — if not the most demanding one — of solo Byzantine chant, and cantors take great pride in delivering it well.
-It is also sung by choirs in unison, often underpinned by Byzantine vocal bass drone.
+The hymn’s music is slow, sorrowful, and plaintive, lasting approximately ten to twenty minutes depending on tempo and style of execution.
+It requires a wide vocal range and is regarded as one of the most demanding works of solo Byzantine chant.
+It is also performed by choirs in unison, often accompanied by a Byzantine vocal bass drone.